 - Rapid Application Development (RAD).
 This notion includes a plethora of design techniques aimed at speeding up app development, or training content development – with minimal planning involved.

-Of course, there is always a fly in the ointment, and agile in e-Learning has its obvious limitations.
-Since educational projects are less formalized than those in IT, it’s way more difficult to make project stakeholders invest time, effort and constructive criticism in intermediate project stages.
-In specifically sophisticated matters, there may be external consultants involved – bloating the ‘agile team’ and making it trickier to review smaller chunks of work, or sprints.
-Last but not least, e-Learning development tends to be fixed-price based, which poses certain challenges to agile with its known flexibility in terms of changes and budgets.
+Of course, there is always a fly in the ointment, and Agile in e-Learning has its obvious limitations.
+Since educational training projects are less formalized than those in IT, it’s way more difficult to make project stakeholders invest time, effort and constructive criticism in intermediate project stages.
+In specifically sophisticated matters, there may be external consultants involved – bloating the ‘Agile team’ and making it trickier to review smaller chunks of work, or sprints.
+Last but not least, e-Learning development tends to be fixed-price based, which poses certain challenges to Agile with its known flexibility in terms of changes and budgets.